mobify/mobifyjs/README.md

     `cp mobify-custom.js.example mobify-custom.js`

-Then, run `grunt server` as normal.
-The output of the custom build will be located in `./build/custom`.
+Then, run `grunt serve` as normal.
+The output of the custom build will be located in `build/custom`.

 **Note: We use a `mobifyjs` symlink to resolve paths so they can be the same locally as they are on the CDN.
 This can be problematic for Windows.**